Azure/Medical-Claims-Transaction-Processing-at-scale/README.md

 **This step is optional** since you ingest sample data from the Azure Synapse workspace pipeline.

-> This console app will generate random claims and publish them to the EventHub topic the Worker Service subscribes to which then will be injested into Cosmos `Claim` container where we will store all Claim and Claim line item events data. **Take note of one of the ClaimId uuids output from this tool which has value over $500**.
+> This console app will generate random claims and publish them to the Azure Event Hubs topic the Worker Service subscribes to which then will be injested into Azure Cosmos DB `Claim` container where we will store all Claim and Claim line item events data. **Take note of one of the ClaimId uuids output from this tool which has value over $500**.
 >
 > Console app has 2 **"RunMode"** options configurable in *settings.json* under `./src/CoreClaims.Publisher` : "OneTime" (default) and "Continous"
 > as well as **"BatchSize"** (default - 10), **"Verbose"** (default - True) and **"SleepTime"** (default - 1000 ms).